v1sc3ra/TidalApiTools/README.md

 # TidalApiTools

-A simple Python project for interacting with the TIDAL API using [`tidalapi`](https://github.com/tamland/python-tidal).
+Music archival tool to archive data from the tidal api using [`tidalapi`](https://github.com/tamland/python-tidal).

 ## Features